There is no clear description of what startup design is. Before you leave, let me explain…

 I am a UX designer – UX is not UI.
 The two are different but not mutually exclusive.
 Yes, It’s confusing.
 UX is the broader term given to design of the WHOLE experience from first interaction to the last.
 UI design is very much part of that but requires a focused lens to work through the detail.
 UX can be applied to many aspects of your business.

 I am a product designer – Product design is a fairly new title.
 It a meld of a UX designer and a Product Manager.
 It encompasses both skillsets but with a slight focus on design as a background methodology rather than a technology or business background.
 A product designer uses the design methodology no matter what area of you business needs a problem solving.

-Visual and UX design is a very important part of building a startup but not the only areas design should be applied.
+Visual design and UX design are a very important part of building a startup but not the only areas design should be applied.
 Design as a discipline must be used to approach every aspect of your business.

 I’ve been working with startups for 20 years.
 There is no one-size-fits-all when it comes to approach or process.
 Design is not a finished artefact or output.
 Design is a thinking methodology.
 It is a way to solve any problem.